nerlichman/UiPath-Custom-REFramework/README.md

 *ProcessLayer\GetProcessData.xaml* - write business code to fetch transaction data and other data that is required during the process execution.

-*ProcessLayer\GetTransactionData.xaml* - write business code to fetch data for the current transaction and save/write it to the io_TransactionItem variable.
+*ProcessLayer\GetSetTransactionData.xaml* - write business code to fetch data for the current transaction and save/write it to the io_TransactionItem variable.
 Decide when the process will end by setting io_TransactinItem to Nothing.
 Make use of external iterator in_TransactionNumber and in_RetryNumber if io_TransactionItem is an element of io_TransactionData.
 (Ex. io_TransactionItem = io_TransactionData(in_TransactionNumber - 1).

 *ProcessLayer\ProcessTransaction.xaml* - write business code to use applications that are open and data from io_TransactionItem and complete the transaction.
 At the end of the transaction, take the applications to the page they were at when you began the transaction.